pulumi/infrastructure-as-code-workshop/labs/aws/in-person/typescript/lab-02/README.md

 });
 ```

-Next we are going to add outputs since we want to know what gets created to use later.
+Next we add outputs to view what we have created.
+These will be reference again later in the program.
 ```typescript
 // VPC Outputs
 export const vpc_id = myvpc.vpcId;